kikesfunspace/scanr-payload-/README.md

 HI!
-This is the repo dedicated to working on the SCANR mission — target detection, distance calculation experiments, and all that good stuff.
+This is the repo dedicated to working on this year's mission — target detection, distance calculation experiments, and all that good stuff.
 Feel free to create your own notebook and add to the work as you go.